Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

 Yes, a social welfare surcharge can be claimed.
 The social welfare surcharge is levied on imported goods and is calculated at a rate of 10% of the customs duty collected.

-Is social welfare surcharge charged on gold?
+Is the social welfare surcharge charged on gold?

 No, the Indian government has exempted gold imports from the payment of the Social Welfare Surcharge (SWS).